google-deepmind/mujoco/doc/overview.rst

 General actuation model
    Designing a sufficiently rich actuation model while using a model-agnostic API is challenging.
-MuJoCo achieves this goal by adopting an abstract actuation model that can have different types of transmission, force generation, and internal dynamics (i.e. state variables which make the overall dynamics 3rd order).
+MuJoCo achieves this goal by adopting an abstract actuation model that can have different types of transmission, force generation, and internal dynamics (i.e., state variables which make the overall dynamics 3rd order).
 These components can be instantiated so as to model motors, pneumatic and hydraulic cylinders, PD controllers, biological muscles and many other actuators in a unified way.